Women's-health guide

 How to decide

 Ask which specific product you would receive and from what kind of pharmacy; whether a licensed clinician oversees dosing and follow-up; and what the total monthly cost is either way.
 If a program cannot answer plainly, that is an answer.
-Our cost and safe-start guide explains the 503A and 503B pharmacy distinctions in more depth, and our provider-choice checklist walks through the rest of the conversation.
+Our guide to what a GLP-1 actually costs and how to start one safely explains the 503A and 503B pharmacy distinctions in more depth, and our provider-choice checklist walks through the rest of the conversation.
+If PCOS is what brought you here, our PCOS-specific ranking shows both molecule prices side by side for the programs that score highest on hormonal suitability.
 Whichever route you choose, choose it with a clinician who can see your whole picture.

 Frequently asked questions